aandrew-me/ytDownloader/README.md

     ```
 ## Linux 🐧

-Linux has several options available - Flatpak, AppImage, Snap and AUR.
+Linux has several options available - Flatpak, AppImage and Snap.
 Flatpak is recommended.
 For arm processors, download from flathub.

 -   ### AppImage